 Part I Building Your First Web Site

 "Give him air!
 Give him air!
-He'11 be okay.
-He's just been exposed to some raw HTML code.
+He'll be okay, He's just been exposed to some raw HTML code.
 It must have accidentally flashed across his screen from the server."

 In this part . . .